-If you’re among the thousands of people who got a real estate license when the market was hot, are you starting to think it might not be as easy to make money as it looked back then?
+If you’re among the thousands of people who got a real estate license when the market was hot, only to watch it crash in the last recession, perhaps you’ve realized it’s not as easy to make money as you thought?

-According to the 2007 Real Estate Trends Report, there is one licensed Realtor® for every 90 Americans.
-There couldn’t possibly be enough work for all of you, especially in today’s real estate market.
+According to a Real Estate Trends Report, there is one licensed Realtor® for every 90 Americans.
+There couldn’t possibly be enough work for all of you.

-Even the FSBO (for sale by owner) market is open to us as home stagers.
-The same sellers who don’t want to pay real estate commissions, and instead try and sell their homes privately, will invest in home staging services to decorate their home to sell faster and for more money.
+The growing FSBO (for sale by owner) market is open to home stagers.
+The same sellers who don’t want to pay real estate commissions and try and sell their homes privately, will invest in home staging to decorate their home to sell faster and for more money.

-As a real estate agent, you already know the real estate market and you’re probably used to giving home owners tips on getting their homes ready to sell.
-I hope you’re not making the fatal mistake of staging your vendors’ homes for free as an added service.
+As a Realtor, you already know the real estate market and you’re probably used to giving home owners tips on getting their homes ready to sell.
+Please don’t make the fatal mistake of staging your vendors’ homes for free as an added service.

-You could actually be making more money on giving staging advice than you do right now in real estate commissions!
+Unless you’re a top Realtor, you can make more money giving staging advice than you do right now in real estate commissions!

-If you’re a real estate agent accustomed to driving around all day showing properties and not getting paid until you actually sell something, the income you can make as a home stager may surprise you.
+If you’re a Realtor accustomed to driving around all day showing properties and not getting paid until you actually sell something, the income you can make as a home stager may surprise you.
 For example, $300 to $600 is close to industry standard for a home staging consultation, depending on where you live.

 Assuming the low end, at $300, if you were to do four of those a week, that’s over $60,000 at the end of the year.
 At the high end you could be making $124,800 a year and that’s just doing home staging consultations where you walk around the client’s home and give them staging advice so they can do the rest of the work themselves.

-If you’re making less than the average fast food restaurant manager, watching your meager income get eaten up by fees and large advertising budgets and you’re tired of being on call for your clients 24/7, isn’t it about time you started looking at other options that leverage the real estate knowledge you already have while allowing you to make double or triple what you’re earning now?
+If you’re making less than the average fast food restaurant manager, watching your income get eaten up by fees and large advertising budgets— and you’re tired of being on call 24/7— isn’t it about time you looked at other options?

-Consider the current economy and slow real estate market your wake up call.
-Maybe you should recession-proof your real estate career by enrolling in a home staging training program and start earning the kind of money that lured you into the real estate profession in the first place!
+Consider the current economy and the up and down real estate market your wake up call.
+You can recession-proof your real estate career by enrolling in a home staging training program and start earning the kind of money that lured you into real estate in the first place!